 At Cornerstone, new psychoactive drug addiction is built upon a 12-step addiction treatment model.
 This is modeled around the Alcoholics Anonymous organization’s (AA) abstinence program, but also takes into account the specific needs of each patients’ unique circumstances.
 At Cornerstone, our patients are always at the heart of all treatment programs.
 The 12-step program is a recovery plan, directed by a set of guiding values and beliefs.
 These all focus on challenging addictive and toxic behavior; underpinned by spiritual influences that teach both self-worth and humility.

 Cornerstone’s ‘legal high’ drug treatment program consists of:

-- 1 on 1 and structured group therapy programs
+- One-to-one and structured group therapy programs

 - Information to seek legal support

 - Licensed recovery homes for post-treatment